TREATMENT OPTIONS FOR KIDNEY CANCER

 Recovery from Laparoscopic-guided kidney cryoablation is often much easier for the patient then open surgery.
 The procedure itself is shorter and therefore complications are reduced, including a lower risk of bleeding.
 Best of all healthy kidney tissue is not disturbed, allowing for maximum retention of kidney function.
 Multiple small tumors can be treated in one cryoablation treatment.
 Image guidance and real-time temperature monitoring usually allow for complete tumor ablation in a single session, but the procedure can be repeated with minimal trauma to the patient if residual tumor is found.

 Laparoscopic-guided kidney cancer cryoablation is FDA-cleared and is covered by Medicare and most private insurance companies.
-The procedure is performed by several Genesis physicians including Dr. Robert Eisenberg and Dr. Rami Inudhara.

 Learn more about: Cryotherapy.